cerickson/flask-matplotlib-tutorial/README.md

 We are going to make an app in Flask that makes a chart based on URL data and serves it to the page.

 ## Setting up a virtual environment
 Set up a virtual environment for your app.
-I'm doing this on ubuntu 17.10 in Bash, but it should work on OSX/Windows.
+I'm doing this on ubuntu 17.10 with Python 3.6.4, but it should work on OSX/Windows.
 You could use pipenv or pyenv or conda to do this too, but I'll stick with the built-in venv.
 ```
 $ mkdir flask-matplotlib-tutorial
 $ cd flask-matplotlib-tutorial